-The EWR set for the estuary was based on the assumption that water required to make the fishway operational, would be available.
-Establishing a partial link between the lake and estuary would result in an improvement of the functioning of the system and would be sufficient to raise the estuary to an Ecological Category C. Raising the Ecological Category to B would require continuous operation of the fish way, lowering of the barrage and rehabilitation of the riparian areas.
+The Ecological Water Requirements set for the estuary were based on the assumption that water required to make the fishway operational would be available.
+Establishing a partial link between the lake and estuary would result in an improvement of the functioning of the system and would be sufficient to raise the estuary to an Ecological Category C. Raising the Ecological Category to B would require continuous operation of the fishway, lowering of the barrage and rehabilitation of the riparian areas.
 Improvement to an ecological category A would require complete removal of all barriers and rehabilitation of the catchment (DWS 2015).